actsl/kiss_sdl/README.md

 DESCRIPTION
 ===========

-KISS is an acronym and a software development approach that means "Keep it small and simple".
-Different from other widget toolkits where one is supposed to choose from the existing widgets the one that fits one the best, in this toolkit, when there is no widget that satisfies all your needs, modify an existing widget, or write your own.
+KISS is an acronym and software development approach that means "Keep It Small and Simple".
+Sometimes all the user interaction is GUI, so GUI is very general.
+Certainly there are immense number of ways how a developer may want to do it.
+Having everything ready made is thus not a good idea, except for some special cases.
+The solution is to make GUI toolkit general, but small and simple, so that for basic purposes it can be used as is, or changed when one wants to do it differently.
 Most other toolkits enable to write your own widgets, but it is not simple to do that, and they are not intended for that.
-The toolkit was made as simple as possible, to solve the problem of an immense complexity of most of the existing toolkits, which makes it impossible for many people to even use them.
-At that it was made universal, many simpler toolkits don't enable you to do many things that you want, due to their restricted internal design.
+This toolkit was made as simple as possible, to solve the problem of an immense complexity of many existing toolkits, which makes it impossible for many people to even use them.
+At that it was made general, many simpler toolkits don't enable you to do many things that you want, due to their restricted internal design.
 This toolkit implements an original innovative approach for a widget toolkit that i call principal GUI, going further from immediate